-108. some of the, questions are subjective.
-I have no recommendations how to improve this, just needs wording at points in the question perhaps.
+some of the questions are subjective.
+I have no recommendations how to improve this, just 108. needs wording at points in the question perhaps.
 I like the opportunity to participate regardless.
 109. Thank you very much for including us in this exercise.
-110. I think we should make every effort to work more efeciently.
+I think we should make every effort to work more efeciently.
 We cannot just increase taxes every year when there is so mch wastefulness going on.
-I am retired and I cannot afford higher taxes every year, just because people refuse to work more efficiently.
+I am retired and I cannot afford higher 110. taxes every year, just because people refuse to work more efficiently.
 My ipension income does not incease at the same time.
-111. How about a reduction in perks and expense accounts for civil servants?
+How about a reduction in perks and expense accounts for civil servants?
 Your parking bylaws are stupid and do not reflect the reality of today's family.
-My waste collection is 50% of what it used to be.
+My waste collection is 50% of what it 111. used to be.
 My property tax, water/sewage, hydro bills have all gone up in the past year and nobody I know is getting a 3% or 5% increase in salary.
 Live within your constituents means!
-112. The focus should be on eliminating wasting public money; a couple of examples: useless "No litter" signs installed next to some mailboxes, Meadowvale Community Centre that has been designed in such a way that it seems that whoever approved the design has never visited the existing community centres and not taken into account the mistakes that had been made (e.g. River Grove CC, one of the newest in Mississauga, rebuilt a couple of years ago because of poo initial design) I have suggested reduction of spending in the proposed budget in almost all areas but still the total 113.
+The focus should be on eliminating wasting public money; a couple of examples: useless "No litter" signs installed next to some mailboxes, Meadowvale Community Centre that has been designed in such a way that it seems that whoever approved the design has never visited the existing community centres and not taken into account the mistakes that had been made (e.g. 112.
+River Grove CC, one of the newest in Mississauga, rebuilt a couple of years ago because of poor initial design) I have suggested reduction of spending in the proposed budget in almost all areas but still the total 113.
 Please allow all students to access public transportation for free during school hours!
-114. Taxes have reached an uncomfortable level for me.
-When you add in all the rest of the increase of late, gas, hydro and waist water/water it is too much.
-I am always cutting back and adjusting temperatures just to keep things in budget but there is a limit to that also.
+Taxes have reached an uncomfortable level for me.
+When you add in all the rest of the increases of late, gas, hydro and waist water/water it is too much.
+I am always cutting back and adjusting 114. temperatures just to keep things in budget but there is a limit to that also.
 Wages barely change for the better.
-115. Didn't see "police services" in the lists I feel this should be reduced by minimum of 5% next budget 116.
-I will suggest city to control increasing Property Tax burden on citizens 117. good luck!
-118. Dealing with the city, observing its daily operations and city staff I have found considerable inefficiencies.
-Time management and employee pace in many circumstances is far below industry standard.
+Didn't see "police services" in the lists ...
+I feel this should be reduced by minimum of 5% next 115. budget

+116. I will suggest city to control increasing Property Tax burden on citizens industry standard.
 Time to weed out the slackers and inefficient employees!